 - copying or otherwise obtaining any program or data contained within a computer;

-- damaging or destroying a computer, or altering, deleting, or removing any program or data contained within a computer, or eliminating or reducing the ability of the owner of the computer to access or utilise the computer or any program or data contained within the computer; and
+- damaging or destroying a computer, or altering, deleting, or removing any program or data contained within a computer, or eliminating or reducing the ability of the owner of the computer to access or utilize the computer or any program or data contained within the computer; and

-- introducing or attempting to introduce any electronic information of any kind and in any form into one or more computers, either directly or indirectly, and either simultaneously or sequentially, with the intention of damaging or destroying a computer, or altering, deleting, or removing any program or data contained within a computer, or eliminating or reducing the ability of the owner of the computer to access or utilise the computer or any program or data contained within the computer.
+- introducing or attempting to introduce any electronic information of any kind and in any form into one or more computers, either directly or indirectly, and either simultaneously or sequentially, with the intention of damaging or destroying a computer, or altering, deleting, or removing any program or data contained within a computer, or eliminating or reducing the ability of the owner of the computer to access or utilize the computer or any program or data contained within the computer.

 Right of publicity

 Louisiana has a criminal right of publicity statute that provides protection only to deceased soldiers (§14:102.21 of Title 14 of the La.
 Rev. Stat.).
 The statute for soldiers expressly limits liability to circumstances in which the 'name, portrait, or picture' of a deceased soldier is used.

 Louisiana law does not protect the post mortem rights of other persons, such that claims under the state's misappropriation tort have thus far been held not to survive death (Frigon v.
 Universal Pictures, 255 So.3d 591 (La.
 App.
 2018), writ denied, 262 So.3d 896 (La.
 2019)).

 The state only recognizes a privacy-based tort of misappropriation (Jaubert v.
 Crowley Post-Signal, Inc., 375 So.
 2d 1386 (La.
 1979)).